-You are here because you have been searching for answers to questions regarding cataract.
+You are here because you have been searching for answers to cataract questions.

 We have all the answers for you, including videos, animations, and comparison tables.